Official languages of the United Nations: Indonesian

 Indonesian, known as Bahasa Indonesia is the official and national language of Indonesia.
 It is a standardized variety of the Sumatran dialect of Malay and is considered mutually intelligible with Bahasa Melayu, an Austronesian language that has been used as a lingua franca in the multilingual Indonesian archipelago for centuries.
-Indonesia is the fourth most populous nation in the world, with over 280 million inhabitants, the majority of whom speak Indonesian, making it the largest language by number of speakers in Southeast Asia and one of the most widely spoken languages in the world.
+Indonesia is the fourth most populous nation in the world, with over 280 million inhabitants, the majority of whom can speak Indonesian, making it the largest language by number of speakers in Southeast Asia and one of the most widely spoken languages in the world.
 According to Ethnologue (2025), Indonesian is the 10th most commonly spoken language.
 Indonesian is also prominent on the internet, with one estimate ranking it sixth by number of Internet users.
 As part of the same Austronesian linguistic family, Indonesian is related to Filipino spoken in the Philippines.

 The Indonesian Ministry of Education and Culture (Kemendikbud) has increasingly promoted Indonesian as an international language, with one target aiming for official UN language status by 2045.

 Persian

 Persian is a pluricentric language spoken in Iran where it is known as Farsi, Afghanistan where it is known as Dari, and Tajikistan where it is known as Tajik as well as Uzbekistan, Turkmenistan, Azerbaijan, Russia, Iraq, most areas of which have a Persianate history or are considered in the cultural sphere of Greater Iran.
-The main dialects of Persian, Dari and Tajik are generally considered mutually intelligibility.
+The main dialects of Persian, Dari and Tajik, are generally considered mutually intelligible.
 Classically originating from Achaemenid Empire and the Sassanian Empire, the Persian language and Iranian people have a rich cultural history of being at the interface of the Arabs, Turks, the Mughals and Desi peoples.

-Spoken by over 127 million people (70 - 90 million L1 speakers and 30 - 50 million L2 speakers, Persian is the cultural language of Iran and is prominent in Central Asia.
+Spoken by over 127 million people (70 - 90 million L1 speakers and 30 - 50 million L2 speakers), Persian is the cultural language of Iran and is prominent in Central Asia.

 Portuguese

-Portuguese is the sixth most spoken language in the world.
+Portuguese is the fifth most spoken language in the world.
 Many Lusophones have advocated for greater recognition of their language, which is widely spoken across four continents: Portugal (original place) in Europe; Brazil (the largest lusophone nation) in South America; Angola, Mozambique, Cape Verde, Guinea-Bissau, Equatorial Guinea, São Tomé and Príncipe in Africa; Timor-Leste and Macau in Asia.
 It is an official language in nine countries and one autonomous territory.

 In 2008, the President of Portugal announced that the then eight leaders of the Community of Portuguese Language Countries (CPLP) had agreed to take the necessary steps to make Portuguese an official language.
 The media branch of the UN, UN News, already includes translations into Portuguese.